A real classic overnight tramp to Angelus Hut at Lake Angelus, in Nelson Lakes National Park, taking the rugged and scenic Robert Ridge Route.

 Mt Brown (1270m) is a spectacular West Coast destination for an overnighter, with grand views of mountain ranges, Lake Kaniere and the coast.

 Mt Brown Hut is considered one of the very best locations of any accessible backcountry hut in New Zealand.
 With a decent weather window one weekend it was time for me to embark on my first ever overnight tramp and check it out.
 The steep 1000m climb up through beautiful West Coast forest is hard work but rewarding.
 Once above the tree-line the epic views begin to unfold, with Lake Kaniere and the coast to the east, and numerous mountain ranges to the north south and west.
 We visited the nearby unnamed summit of Mt Brown (1210m) for extra views; that took about 1 1/4 hours return.
 The views were an obvious highlight, but the forest was unusually beautiful as well, so if you don’t get the views I think you’ll still enjoy the walk.

 A really spectacular (and steep) alpine walk in Aoraki Mt Cook National Park to three possible end points.
 First are the attractive Sealy Tarns at 1300m, which make for a moderate day walk.
-Then for the energetic, or those equipped for an overnight stay, continue on up the hill to Mueller Hut, and on for 500-600m to the summit of Mt Olivier (1933m).
+Then for the energetic, or those equipped for an overnight stay, continue on up the hill to Mueller Hut, and on for 500-600m to the summit of Mt Ollivier (1933m).
 There are views of Mt Sefton (3151m), NZ’s highest peak Aoraki Mt Cook (3724m), various glaciers and glacier lakes, and the Hooker River Valley 1000m below.
 Highly recommended.
-Continue reading “Mt Olivier – Mueller Hut – Sealy Tarns, Aoraki Mt Cook National Park NZ”
+Continue reading “Mt Ollivier – Mueller Hut – Sealy Tarns, Aoraki Mt Cook National Park NZ”